almdhfr/made-project-wise2425/project/project-plan.md

 ## Work Packages

-Data Collection and Cleaning
+#### 1. Data Collection and Cleaning
-Issue #1: Download and clean data from both sources, ensuring consistent formats for state names/identifiers.
+Download and clean data from both sources, ensuring consistent formats for state names/identifiers.

-Exploratory Data Analysis (EDA)
+#### 2. Exploratory Data Analysis (EDA)
-Issue #2: Perform an initial exploration to understand data distributions, identify any outliers, and prepare for correlation analysis.
+Perform an initial exploration to understand data distributions, identify any outliers, and prepare for correlation analysis.

-Data Integration and Merging
+#### 3. Data Integration and Merging
-Issue #3: Merge datasets based on state identifiers, creating a unified dataset for analysis.
+Merge datasets based on state identifiers, creating a unified dataset for analysis.

-Statistical Analysis
+#### 4. Statistical Analysis
-Issue #4: Conduct correlation and regression analyses to investigate relationships between unemployment rates and debt cancellation approvals.
+Conduct correlation and regression analyses to investigate relationships between unemployment rates and debt cancellation approvals.

-Visualization
+#### 5. Visualization
-Issue #5: Generate visualizations (e.g., scatter plots, heatmaps) to illustrate any patterns or trends found in the data.
+Generate visualizations (e.g., scatter plots, heatmaps) to illustrate any patterns or trends found in the data.

-Report Findings
+#### 6. Report Findings
-Issue #6: Compile a report that summarizes the analysis, including visualizations and interpretations of the results.
+Compile a report that summarizes the analysis, including visualizations and interpretations of the results.

-Conclusions and Recommendations
+#### 7. Conclusions and Recommendations
-Issue #7: Discuss potential implications of findings and provide recommendations for policymakers.
+Discuss potential implications of findings and provide recommendations for policymakers.